craigthompson/aircraft-tracker/README.md

   - Ground speed
   - True tracking direction
 - Callsign next to aircraft marker
-- Ordering aircraft icons on top of others based on altitude
+- Ordering aircraft icons on top of others based on altitude.

 ---
-:star: Star me on GitHub — it does motivate me
+:star: Star me on GitHub — it is motivating.